Skip to content

 When product and market fit are there but execution is not, IT Operations becomes an execution constraint.

-I run time-boxed IT Operations X-rays: map how work really flows across teams and vendors, isolate the 2–3 constraints driving instability and delivery drag, and deliver a prescriptive 6–12 month plan your existing team can run.
+Time-boxed IT Operations X-rays map how work flows across teams and vendors.
+They isolate the 2–3 constraints driving instability and delivery drag, then deliver a prescriptive 6–12 month plan your team can run.

-The X-ray is a system diagnostic, not performance grading: evidence-tied findings, safe interviews, and no “audit theater” or maturity scoring.
-No reorg or tool churn unless leadership explicitly chooses it.
+System diagnostic, not performance grading.
+Evidence-tied findings.
+No reorg or tool churn unless leadership chooses it.

 Cut the noise.
 Fix the work.